 A full explanatory list of the documents required from a Non-EEA Applicant resident in the State at application stage is in Appendix 2.

-Please note Non-EEA citizens resident in the State who are not able to supply the documents listed in Appendix 2, are not entitled to participate in this recruitment campaign.
+Please note non-EEA citizens resident in the State who are not able to supply the documents listed in Appendix 2, are not entitled to participate in this recruitment campaign.
 This is in accordance with the EU Community Preference principles.
 Information on community preference principles.

-Is this post on the Critical Skills Occupations List if so, include the below sentence.

 The HSE welcomes applications from all suitably qualified applicants and will support, successful non-EEA citizen applicants, with their application for a work permit, as applicable.

 While the HSE is an equal opportunities employer, in line with current Department of Enterprise, Trade and Employment Permit requirements, we will only consider applications from non-European Economic Area (EEA) citizens, not resident in the State, if we cannot find an EEA citizen to fill the vacancy.